 This is the biggest reason why you, and policymakers, need to stand up for data privacy at all times.
 It’s not about you and whether or not you personally have something to hide.
 It is about those who are vulnerable.

-The reason why you need to do this is because cyber criminals violate data privacy because they can make money off it.
+The reason why you need to do this is that cybercriminals violate data privacy because they can make money off it.
 There is an online black market for stolen data across the globe.
 The type of information they like to steal includes:

 - Mobile phone numbers